n0-n4m3-tn/CTFs/Inferno CTF /Reverse Engineering/Infernal_Cipher.md

 * The **real flag is never in the binary or memory** as-is.
 * The solver reverse engineers the bytecode and recovers input required to pass checks.
 * Upon success, the **flag is printed** only.

----

-If you want, I can provide the Python script for this solver or help you obfuscate more or extend the VM!

----

-Ready for a harder level?
-Or want me to package this into a full CTF challenge ZIP with README?